“Only time can cure jet lag. Allow a day for each hour of time difference and add another day.”

 I don’t want to get too TMI on you but let’s just say your appetite isn’t the only thing that stays on it’s old schedule to wake you up at random times and leave it at that.

-We have a pretty consistent bedtime routine which has stood us in good stead when we have been travelling.
-Pretty much every night our Things have a decent meal (always including some protein to try and keep them fuller for longer).
+We have always had a pretty consistent bedtime routine which has stood us in good stead when we have been travelling.
+Every night our Things have a decent meal (always including some protein to try and keep them fuller for longer).
 Then they have a warm bath.
 When you have Things that are struggling to sleep you might also find adding a little lavender oil or Epsom salts is also helpful.
 After bath they often have some warm milk and a story before brushing their teeth and heading to bed.

 The thing about having a routine is that following it in a strange place and a different time zone will trigger a response in your Thing.
 It will make their brains recognise the time of day and understand that it is nearly bedtime.
 Their natural melatonin levels will rise and it will help them sleep.